Issue Network

 APPLY

-Practice and connection in Canada
+Practice and connection in Canada and Globally

 People are gathering outside a church, shaking hands, smiling, and children playing in a park with trees and city buildings in the background.